department-of-veterans-affairs/vets-website/va-gov/pages/claim-or-appeal-status.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You'll see which step your claim or appeal is at in our review process, and when we think we'll complete our review.
+You'll see where your claim or appeal is in our review process, and when we think we'll complete our review.

-<b>You can also view details about:</b>
+<b>You can also view these details:</b>
 - Any evidence you've filed to support your claim
 - Any additional evidence we've requested from you
 - Your claim type